-Some want a specific number in their bank account, others wish to be constantly busy with clients, or to be constantly seen out and about town chatting with other business owners.
+Some want a specific number in their bank account; others wish to be constantly busy with clients or to be seen continuously out and about town chatting with other business owners.

-I’ve been lucky have a fantastic career that I love before I started my path in photography.
-So it’s probably easier for me to say that it really has never been about the money for me.
+I’ve been lucky to have a fantastic career that I love before I started my path in photography.
+So it’s probably more comfortable for me to say that it has never been about the money for me.

 What it has been about is seeing people look back at their wedding images and get excited to relive those moments.
 To look back at a family session and remember when their kids were so small.
 Messages from another local photographer who I helped learn some new techniques, or who taught me some.
 A charity that posts the images up on their website to show everyone all the fantastic things they do for others.
 That is what I do this for.
 And that is why I have stopped listening to what others tell me success is.

 Your success should never be defined by anyone but yourself.

 I highly recommend picking up a few blank notebooks and start writing what you believe your success should look like.
 It can be an outline or a story that describes what you are doing 1 to 5 years down the road.
 Carry it around with you, and when all those doubts start creeping up again, read it, and read it again.

 You’ve got this, and we should all be here for one another.

 I grabbed a beer with two wonderful women last night.
 We started with business talk but ended up in a great conversation about our lives and what we were going to do to help improve it — both for us and for others.
 I want to thank you, Annie and Kimberly, for helping me remember that I should never have to be someone else, for anyone else.